iOS

 Prerequisites

-SDK Variants
+SDK variants

 MAJOR.MINOR.PATCH-LinkingType-Feature1-Feature2-...

-Linking Type:
+Linking Type

-Optional Features:
+Optional Features

-• Local Face Authentication -l
+Local Face Authentication-1<version>-d-1

-• Local Face Mask Check -m
+Local Face Mask Check-m<version>-d-m

 Installation